xwipeoutx/hololens-workshop/hello-world/2-unity-overview.md

 #### Components

 You may have noticed that as we were building our game objects, each one had a set of components representing meshes, materials colliders etc.  This is how you attach scripts and things to your game object, too.
-As a quick example of adding components, let's add physics to our car by dropping it from the sky.
+As a quick example of adding components, let's add physics to our car by having it accelerate.

 1. Select the `Car` game object
 2. For simplicity, set the rotation back to `(0,0,0)`